evoll/awg-easy/docs/content/contributing/issues-and-pull-requests.md

 ### Filing a Bug Report

-Thank you for participating in this project and reporting a bug. `wg-easy` is a community-driven project, and each contribution counts!
+Thank you for participating in this project and reporting a bug. `awg-easy` is a community-driven project, and each contribution counts!

 Maintainers and moderators are volunteers.
 We greatly appreciate reports that take the time to provide detailed information via the template, enabling us to help you in the best and quickest way.
 Ignoring the template provided may seem easier, but discourages receiving any support.